Polo123456789/assert/README.md

 Configuration
 -------------

-The follwing global variables can be set to change the behavior of the module:
+The following global variables can be set to change the behavior of the module:

 ### `Writer`